 - Illegality in any form, including but not limited to activities such as unauthorised distribution or copying of copyrighted material, violation of export restrictions, harassment, fraud, trafficking in obscene material, child sexual abuse imagery, drug dealing, and other illegal activities.

-- Maru Telecoms’s services and servers may be used only for lawful purposes.
+- Maru Africa’s services and servers may be used only for lawful purposes.
 Transmission, distribution or storage of any material in violation of any applicable law or regulation is prohibited.
 This includes, without limitation, material protected by copyright, trademark, trade secret or other intellectual property right used without proper authorization, and material that is obscene, defamatory, constitutes a legal threat or violates export control laws.
 Examples of unacceptable content or links: “Pirated software”, “Hackers programs or archives”, “Warez Sites”, “Irc Bots”, “Illegal Mp3’s” etc.

-- Due to the nature of a shared web hosting environment, Maru Telecoms reserves the right to ask customers to upgrade or correct issues pertaining to upgrade their shared web hosting package, or to correct issues on their shared web hosting package, should it adversely affect the network or server performance for the majority of our hosting customers.
+- Due to the nature of a shared web hosting environment, Maru Africa reserves the right to ask customers to upgrade or correct issues pertaining to upgrade their shared web hosting package, or to correct issues on their shared web hosting package, should it adversely affect the network or server performance for the majority of our hosting customers.

-- The Maru Telecoms shared web hosting platform is intended for hosting a website with relevant content and function for a personal or small home business without the concern of traffic overages.
+- The Maru Africa shared web hosting platform is intended for hosting a website with relevant content and function for a personal or small home business without the concern of traffic overages.
 The use of the service should not be indicative for large scale enterprises or applications where a dedicated server would be more suited.

-- Maru Telecoms prohibits the use of the shared web-hosting service disk space to be utilised for purposes other than its intended function: content hosting, personal and small enterprise email and relevant web files.
+- Maru Africa prohibits the use of the shared web-hosting service disk space to be utilised for purposes other than its intended function: content hosting, personal and small enterprise email and relevant web files.

 - The use of shared or dedicated hosting services for hosting torrent boxes and/or running proxies is strictly prohibited.
 Servers continuously running a risk of supporting these types of services will be disabled and cancelled from our network.